nicholasprayogo/udacity_selfdrivingcar_nanodegree/README.md

 This is an archive of the projects I did for obtaining my self-driving car engineer nanodegree in 2019.
 Here is my [certificate](https://graduation.udacity.com/confirm/AU7N4V).

+In each project folder you will see a README file describing the project.

 It was a really fun online program as I learned some key aspects of a self-driving car: Perception, Localization, Planning, and Control.

 On perception, I learned basic computer vision techniques (edge detection, space transforms, thresholding, distortion removal, perspective transform) as well as using deep learning models to classify image data (e.g. traffic sign recognition).
 Furthermore, I also learned how a car could perceive its surroundings from sensor fusion (tracking other objects it sees e.g. through LIDAR and RADAR data)